 When you place R-I-S, their ohmic values add up arithmetically to get to the total (or net) resistance.

 We can connect series of resistors, (equal to the sum of the individual resistances of a parallel circuit) all having identical ohmic values, in parallel sets of series networks, or in series sets of parallel networks.
-When we do either of these things, we get a series-parallel network that can greatly increase the total power handling capacity of the network over the power-handling capacity of a single resistor.
+When we do either of these things, we get a series-parallel network that can greatly increase the total power handling capacity of the network over the power-handling capacity of a single parallel resistor.

 Fig. 4-14.
 Three resistors in series.

 Sometimes, the total single equivalent resistance of the combination circuit in a series parallel network equals the value of any one of the resistors.
 This always happens if the parallel branches or parallel combinations of the connection components are all identical, and are arranged in a network called an n-by-n (or n x n) matrix.
 That means when n is a whole number, we have n series sets of n resistors connected in parallel, or else we have n parallel sets of n resistors connected in series resistance of the circuit.
 These two arrangements yield the same practical result for electrical circuits.

 A combination of series parallel combinations array of n by n resistors, all having identical ohmic values and identical power ratings, will have n2 times the power-handling capability of any resistor by itself.
 For example, a 3 x 3 series-parallel matrix of 2 W resistors can handle up to 32 x 2 = 9 x 2 = 18 W. If we have a 10 x 10 array of 1/2 W resistors, then it can dissipate up to 102 x 1/2 = 50 W. We multiply the power-handling capacity of each individual resistor by the total number of resistors in the matrix.